+I've been at this writing thing a long time-- I first began writing stories when I was about sixteen.
+My 10th-grade English teacher, Mr. Norman Haider, assigned us the task of rewriting A Separate Peace, by John Knowles, from the point of view of Finny, the second character.
 Our teacher, Mr. Hayder, assigned us to "rewrite" the book from Finny's point of view.
 Not only was this a great lesson in POV, it made a great emotional connection to me, and I began writing seriously after that.
-A community college course in creative writing followed, along with a bachelor's in English from the University of Pennsylvania, with a creative writing concentration.
+A community college course in creative writing followed, and by then the bug had bitten.

 My writing career took a back seat then, as I went on to get an MBA from Columbia University and embark on a business career.
 I kept writing and submitting novels and stories, and my first real publication was a piece of erotic fiction called "The Cop Who Caught Me," published by Honcho magazine.
 I've been writing about gay men and cops ever since!